Banded palm civet: Behaviour and ecology

 The banded palm civet is nocturnal and spends the day in low tree holes.
 It is thought to be a solitary animal.
-Its activity pattern overlaps with two other species of civet, rodents, as well as the clouded leopard – a potential predator.
+Its activity pattern overlaps with two other species of civet, rodents, as well as the clouded leopard and the Sunda clouded leopard – potential predators.

 In response to a predator or other threat, banded palm civets swell their tails.

 Diet

 The banded palm civet is a strict carnivore and preys on a variety of small animals, including crustaceans, ants, spiders, worms, rats, frogs, small reptiles and birds.
 It occasionally feeds on vegetation and fruits.

 Twelve scat samples contained worms, orthopterans and invertebrates.

 Banded palm civets hunt around water or along the forest floor.
 To attack large prey, the civets bite the back of the victim's neck and then shake vigorously, then hold their victim with their front paws, allowing them to attack with their teeth.